Data Centers in Douglas

 Power Analysis

-Average Cost Of Power: Industrial electricity rates are estimated between $0.07 and $0.09/kWh as of September 2025.
-This competitive pricing structure, driven by a mix of coal and wind generation, directly lowers operational expenses for high-density compute.
+Average Cost Of Power: Industrial electricity costs are estimated between $0.07/kWh and $0.09/kWh, as of September 2025.
+This competitive pricing significantly reduces the total cost of ownership for power-intensive computing workloads compared to coastal markets.

 Market Access, Business & Tax Climate